smartcontractkit/smart-contract-examples/ccip/cct/foundry/README.md

 - `RPC_URL_FUJI`: The RPC URL for the Fuji testnet.
 You can get this from the [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/) website.
 - `RPC_URL_ARBITRUM_SEPOLIA`: The RPC URL for the Arbitrum Sepolia testnet.
 You can get this from the [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/) website.
 - `ETHERSCAN_API_KEY`: An API key from Etherscan to verify your contracts.
 You can obtain one from [Etherscan](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics).
-- `ARBISCAN_API_KEY`: An API key from Arbiscan to verify your contracts on Arbitrum.
-See [this guide](https://docs.arbiscan.io/getting-started/viewing-api-usage-statistics) to get one from Arbiscan.

 **Load the environment variables** into the terminal session where you will run the commands: